-Since its inception, LMDC has solicited and received an unprecedented amount of public comment from all over the world regarding the rebuilding of the WTC Site, the creation of a permanent memorial, and the revitalization of Lower Manhattan.
-Several Advisory Councils representing a broad spectrum of groups affected by the WTC attacks - including victims' families, business owners, arts and cultural institutions, and downtown residents - have consulted with LMDC throughout the process on issues of concern to their respective constituencies.
+LMDC has solicited and received an unprecedented amount of public comment from all over the world regarding the rebuilding of the WTC Site, the creation of a permanent memorial, and the revitalization of Lower Manhattan.
+Since its inception LMDC has developed its action plans based on all information available to it including specific input gathered by LMDC through the channels that it created, many of which have focused on the redevelopment of the WTC Site, the Memorial, and broader issues such as transportation, cultural and civic issues, and economic development in the aftermath of September 11th.

+LMDC created Advisory Councils representing a broad spectrum of groups affected by the WTC attacks - including victims' families, business owners, arts and cultural institutions, and downtown residents - and has consulted extensively with them on issues of concern to their respective constituencies.
+LMDC also conducted public meetings that provided an avenue for the expression of thoughts and concerns about the rebuilding efforts and the revitalization of Lower Manhattan.